monte-flora/scikit-explain/README.md

 # MintPy (Model INTerpretability in Python)

-Interpretability methods for traditional machine learning methods.
-Computations include partial dependence, accumulate local effect, feature contributions (random forest only), permutation importance.
-There are accompanying built-in plotting methods for each interpretability techinque desgined to be easy to use for end-users with limited experience with python and interpretability techniques.
+MintPy is designed to be a user-friendly package for computing and plotting machine learning interpretation output.
+Current computation includes partial dependence (PD; https://statweb.stanford.edu/~jhf/ftp/trebst.pdf), accumulated local effects (ALE; https://christophm.github.io/interpretable-ml-book/ale.html), feature contributions (random forest only), and permutation importance.
+The calculations for PDP and ALE can be performed in parallel when multi-core processing is available.
+The accompanying built-in plotting methods are desgined to be easy to use and publication-level quality

 The package is under active development and will likely contain bugs or errors.
 Feel free to raise issues!